GET IN TOUCH TODAY!

 Although knowing the history of circuit training isn’t necessarily going to make you a better instructor, in our experience, clients love to ask us those little questions that challenge our general fitness knowledge from time to time.
 Here’s a little bit about the recent history of circuit training so you can show off your expertise 😜.

 It is widely accredited to R.E.
 Morgan and G.T.
 Anderson in 1953 at the University of Leeds.
 Their design allowed participants to work at their own pace when training with others.
 They created a format that included the following:

 Each station would focus on any of the following

-If you want to learn more about how to plan and deliver fun and effective circuit training classes then jump onto our circuit training instruction workshop.
+If you want to learn more about planning and delivering fun and effective circuit training classes, jump onto our circuit training instruction workshop.